bioinformed/glu-genetics/docs/modules/qc/dupcheck.rst

 mapping between sample identifiers and subject identifiers.
 Expected duplicates map to the same subject identifier, while unexpected duplicates map to different subjects or do not appear in the mapping.

+The ``--checkexp`` option is an optimization that only checks expected duplicates indicated by the ``-e``/``--duplicates`` option.
+It should only be used in specialized situations, since unexpected duplicates will not be detected and the presence of unexpected duplicates can be a sign of serious problem in data quality.

 The input can be any GLU input format, though sdat/sbat/PLINK ped formats are optimal.